 About the Provost

 Dr. Mallard was selected to attend the Harvard Graduate School of Education, Institute for Education Management at Harvard University in 2011.
-She holds a Certificate in Professional Fundraising Certificate from Boston University and is a Certified Trainer in Appreciative Inquiry and Mediation.
+She holds a Certificate in Professional Fundraising from Boston University and is a Certified Trainer in Appreciative Inquiry and Mediation.
+Over the last five years, Mallard has worked with a select group of donors and private foundations resulting in the funding of several strategic initiatives.

 Prior to her arrival at Carson-Newman, Dr. Mallard served as Academic Dean at Gordon College in Wenham, MA.
 During her time at Gordon, she oversaw development and management of curriculum and academic departments; supervised Registrar, Director of the Academic Support Center, Director of the Library, Director of Graduate Education, division moderators and department chairs.
 She managed institutional effectiveness, assessment, and NEASC accreditation and created new programs including the Center for Non-Profit Management and Philanthropy.

 Mallard received her B.S. degree in Speech and Theater from Middle Tennessee State University and earned her M.A. and Ph.D in Organizational Communications and Communications from the University of Tennessee - Knoxville.
-She is married to Stephen Dietz, Director of Business Development for Food Donation Connection and together they have five children.
-They reside in Jefferson City, Tennessee with their Malteese, Tino and Bentley, the Labradoodle.
+She is married to Stephen Dietz, Director of Business Development for Food Donation Connection, and together they have five children.
+They reside in Jefferson City, Tennessee, with their Malteese, Tino, and Labradoodle, Bentley.